rabbitmq/rabbitmq-website/src/pages/commercial-support.md

 limitations under the License.
 -->

-# Support Available for RabbitMQ
+# Commercial Support for RabbitMQ

-## VMware Provides Support
+## VMware Provides Commercial Support
 VMware provides <a href="https://tanzu.vmware.com/rabbitmq/oss">support for open source RabbitMQ</a>, available for a subscription fee.

 ## Other Technical Support and/or Cloud Hosting of Open Source RabbitMQ